Arrest of Rozina Islam: Aftermath

 Nationwide protests broke out after the arrest of Rozina Islam, demanding the immediate release of her.
 A subsequent press conference by the Ministry of Health in the Bangladesh Secretariat was boycotted by journalists following a decision of the Bangladesh Secretariat Reporters' Forum.
 The Bangladesh government has faced severe backlash both nationally and internationally for the incident.
 The UN has condemned and expressed concern over the arrest of Rozina Islam.
 In response to the detention of Rozina Islam on allegations of stealing confidential official documents and espionage, a spokesman for Amnesty International said, "Rozina Islam must not be punished for her journalistic work."
 RSF, an international non-profit and non-governmental organization with the stated aim of safeguarding the right to freedom of information, called for the immediate release of Rozina Islam.
 Human Rights Watch, an international non-governmental organization, headquartered in New York City, that conducts research and advocacy on human rights, urged the released of Islam.
-National Press Club in Washington D.C. and the National Press Club Journalism Institute (U.S.) has urged the release of Islam.
+National Press Club in Washington DC and the National Press Club Journalism Institute (U.S.) has urged the release of Islam.

 Dhaka Union of Journalists (DUJ), and Diplomatic Correspondents Association, Bangladesh (DCAB), has condemned the arrest of Islam and urged for her release.
 Newspaper Owners' Association of Bangladesh (NOAB), demanded unconditional release of Islam.
 Transparency International Bangladesh, the Bangladeshi branch of the Berlin-based Transparency International, has condemned the detention of Islam, also demanded her immediate release.
 The South Asians for Human Rights (SAHR), a regional network of human rights defenders, has expressed its concern over the detention of Islam.

 Bangladesh government's response

 Bangladesh's health minister, Zahid Maleque, has denied all the allegations of torturing and 5-hour confinement of Islam.
 In a press briefing, he said,This is unfortunate.
 These documents were related to vaccines -- the Russian and Chinese vaccines.
 These are non-disclosure documents.
 If they are leaked, it will violate state commitments.
 We might not get the vaccines.
 It could cause great harm to this country and its people.
 These are secret documents and they should not have been taken away.
 We didn't confine Rozina for nine or five hours.
 She was handed over to the police after a confinement for half-an-hour.
 The Home Minister himself also knows about the matter.
 I don't have any idea whether she was tortured after being confined at the Health Ministry.Information and Broadcasting Minister Hasan Mahmud said,[We should] judge the incident based on the truth, rather than [being] emotional.
 Anyone can make a mistake at any time.
 To err is human.
 Rozina may have made a mistake too.
 I am a minister appointed by you all.
-Hence, I am sympathetic towards your claims and will do my best to do what is possible.”
+Hence, I am sympathetic towards your claims and will do my best to do what is possible.